Current as of 25 February 2026

 Canteen, Strap and Cover

-New York Depot; (if you have own canteen, this should be it); cotton drill strap, metal cork chain, jean cloth cover (gray or light blue), cork stopper with a rounded brass nut topped with a domed tin washer.
-(Photo courtesy of The Oblate Spheroid, on Facebook)
+Folded and sewn cotton drill strap.
+Jean cloth cover (gray or light blue).
+Metal cork jack chain.
+Cork stopper with a rounded brass nut topped with a domed tin washer.

 Unacceptable: No cover, Confederate or Mexican War canteens.
 Cincinnati Depot canteens are acceptable but not preferred.

-Sources: S&S Sutler, South Union Mills, Wambaugh, White, & Co
+Sources: The Oblate Spheroid, S&S Sutler, South Union Mills, Wambaugh, White, & Co

 “What uniform items should I buy next?”